 The With And For Girls Awards also recognised the work of three other organisations working to end child marriage.

 For too many girls and women in Russia, domestic violence, forced and early marriage and honour killings are a part of life.

 Doveriye, meaning trust, is on a mission to change this.

 Through Doveriye, girls meet twice a week in a safe space, and take part in interactive workshops on human rights, leadership and career skills.

 The National Federation of Women’s Communities of Kyrgyzstan, Kyrgyzstan

-In Kyrgyzstan, around 12% of girls marry before 18.
-Around 12,000 women and girls experience “bride kidnapping” each year, and in rural areas as many as 80% of marriages happen through kidnapping.
+“Bride kidnapping” is common in Kyrgyzstan, with around 12,000 women and girls being kidnapped for marriage very year.
+In rural areas as many as 80% of marriages happen through kidnapping.

 A group of girls founded The Federation to address child marriage, bride kidnapping and gender-based violence.
 They lobby against harmful traditional practices in their communities, and teach girls the skills for a healthy, active and independent life.

 Congratulations to all the winners.
 Keep up the great work!